Trump says 'really good chance' of US stimulus deal - RFI

 President Donald Trump said Thursday he now sees "really good" odds of reaching a deal with Democrats in Congress on a new round of coronavirus stimulus to boost the battered US economy, a sharp reversal from his stance earlier this week.

+His comments marked a definitive about-face after he abruptly ended the negotiations with Congressional Democrats on Tuesday and saying the stimulus package would have to wait until after the November 3 election.

+House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin had been bargaining for weeks, raising hopes for a huge, new relief package, but Trump abruptly accused Pelosi of not negotiating in good faith and order Mnuchin to cut off the talks.

-"We're starting to have some very productive talks," he said, referring specifically to proposals for assistance for airlines and $1,200 checks for workers.
+On Thursday, Trump told Fox Business, "We're starting to have some very productive talks" -- referring specifically to proposals for assistance for airlines and $1,200 checks for workers.

-"We're talking about a bigger deal than airlines," he told Fox Business News.
+"We're talking about a bigger deal than airlines," he said.
 "I think we have a really good chance of doing something."

-His comments marked a definitive about-face after abruptly ending the negotiations with Congressional Democrats on Tuesday and saying the stimulus package would have to wait until after the November 3 election.

-House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin had been negotiating for weeks, raising hopes for a huge, new relief package, but Trump accused Pelosi of not negotiating in good faith.

-Following an outcry from both parties and business leaders as well as a drop in the stock market, Trump changed gears and called for Congress to "immediately" pass stand-alone legislation to extend aid to airline workers and small businesses.
+The sudden end to talks caused an outcry among both parties and among business leaders while sending the stock market plunging.

+Later on Tuesday, the president shifted gears and called for Congress to "immediately" pass standalone legislation to extend aid to airline workers and small businesses.

+Pelosi responded on Thursday, saying no such legislation would get through Congress without a broader stimulus package aimed at building on the $2.2 trillion CARES Act passed in March as the pandemic hit, key provisions of which have recently expired.

+"I have been very open to having a standalone bill for the airlines, or part of a bigger bill.
+But there is no standalone bill without a bigger bill," the top Democrat in Washington told reporters.

+Shortly after talks were halted, Trump said he wanted Congress to "immediately" pass a separate $25 billion airline relief measure and $135 billion to protect small businesses.

-Pelosi's team seized on the president's statement, pointing out that just last week Republicans blocked a stand-alone bill to prevent massive layoffs by airlines.
+Democrats seized on the president's statement, pointing out that just last week Republicans blocked a standalone bill to prevent massive layoffs by airlines.

+US air carriers are a particular concern for lawmakers.
+Facing a sharp downturn in travel demand caused by Covid-19, they received billions in aid under the CARES Act this year in exchange for refraining from layoffs until October.

+But hoped-for additional aid did not come, and American and United airlines last week said they would begin furloughing 19,000 and 13,000 workers, while indicating the moves could be walked back if there is a breakthrough in Congress.

-In the interview, Trump struck a more conciliatory tone, saying "it's not anybody's fault" the talks were not successful.
+Trump struck a more conciliatory tone with Fox Business, saying "it's not anybody's fault" the talks were not successful.

 "It wasn't going anywhere, I shut it down.
 I don't want to play games.
 Then we reopened, and I see markets are doing well," Trump said, highlighting one of his favored measures of success.